 Most people today probably know Mony, Mony from Billy Idol, but that is not who sang Mony, Mony originally.
 It’s a song from the 1960’s from Tommy James and the Shondells, a band of many hits, and many covered tunes.
+The song appeared on the album Crimson and Clover.

 “Here she come now, say Mony, Mony,” is how the song Mony Mony, by Tommy James and the Shondells begins.
 Then, we have the chorus: